What is an LMS? If you’ve been wondering what an LMS is and what it’s for, get ready for our Learning Management System breakdown!

 What should you look for in an LMS?

 Don’t panic!
 When searching for a new learning management system for your company, you'll find a wide range of options available.
 It's vital to take time and demo different programs.
 Ask questions to find the most suitable learning platform for your organization.
 Consider your company's priorities and training objectives.

 You should also review the support options available and identify if the LMS can deliver your specific requirements, particularly if it’s your first time using an LMS.

-Ideally, it's good to have an LMS consultant help you understand the LMS marketplace and determine what you need.
+Ideally, having an LMS consultant helps you understand the LMS marketplace and determine what you need is good.
 See if the LMS provider offers training, documentation and ongoing customer service for those fiddly issues that pop up later down the line.
-Online reviews can be valuable sources of information - but be aware that some of them may be paid reviews so they may be feeling more … shall we say, generous with their feedback.
+Online reviews can be valuable sources of information - but be aware that some of them may be paid reviews, so they may be feeling more … shall we say, generous with their feedback.